hl395/Bert_Ontology/README.md

 After we obtain the BERT_base_medical model, we can add a classifier/regression layer on top of it, say BERT_base_medical_classifier.
 Then we can fine-tune this new model with the training data for our task.

 ![alt text](TestBert/image/transfer_learning_idea.png)
-In this repository, we covers both the pre-training and fine-tuning in the following steps:
+This repository covers both the pre-training and fine-tuning in the following steps:
 1. Create pre-training data from medical text (we use SNOMED CT text data)
 2. Pre-training the BERT_base (released by Google) model to get BERT_base_sno ('sno' stands for SNOMED)
 3. Prepare the training data testing data